Shipley-XinyuWang/3yr-Studio-Flexibility/_posts/2021-09-12-Introduction.md

 Definition of clients:

 Stage of life: young people do not have enough money to purchase a settled home.
 Personal interest:  people who like traveling.
 People who want to place different function by themselves.

 The number of clients: one to two persons.

 Hypothetical site:

 A standalone site- very small residual site for a single, standalone residence.
+Saratoga Springs in Utah.

+40.3221103,-111.8951789